How to Create and Use a Marketing Calendar Effectively

 How to Create and Use a Marketing Calendar

-As I mentioned, marketing calendars can be created to address your specific needs.
+Marketing calendars can be created to address your specific needs.
 The most successful marketing calendars that I have seen incorporate all your marketing activities with details broken out week by week for each quarter.

-Tip: Start with a blank 12-month calendar and chart the selling cycle and seasonality of the products and or services that you offer.
+Start with a blank 12-month calendar and chart the selling cycle and seasonality of the products and or services that you offer.
 Doing this will help to build the foundation to create messaging that centers around your target market and ensure that you are promoting during the keys times that prospective customers are looking for what you offer.

 Consider including the following in your marketing calendar to ensure that you have a complete look at all your marketing efforts at a glance.